deniswsrosa/liquicouch/README.md

 ### Using Spring profiles

-**mongobee** accepts Spring's `org.springframework.context.annotation.Profile` annotation.
+**LiquiCouch** accepts Spring's `org.springframework.context.annotation.Profile` annotation.
 If a change log or change set class is annotated  with `@Profile`, then it is activated for current application profiles.

 _Example 1_: annotated change set will be invoked for a `dev` profile